Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

       Hard-Real-Time Sporadic Tasks on One Processor.
 Proceedings of the 11th IEEE Real-time Systems Symposium, 1990.
   6 - S. K. Baruah, L. E. Rosier and R. R. Howell.
 Algorithms and Complexity
-      Concerning the Preemptive Scheduling of Periodic Real-Time tasks on One Processor.
+      Concerning the woke Preemptive Scheduling of Periodic Real-Time tasks on One Processor.
 Real-Time Systems Journal, vol. 4, no. 2, pp 301-324, 1990.
   7 - S. J. Dhall and C. L. Liu.
 On a real-time scheduling problem.
 Operations
       research, vol. 26, no. 1, pp 127-140, 1978.
   8 - T. Baker.
 Multiprocessor EDF and Deadline Monotonic Schedulability
       Analysis.
-Proceedings of the 24th IEEE Real-Time Systems Symposium, 2003.
+Proceedings of the woke 24th IEEE Real-Time Systems Symposium, 2003.
   9 - T. Baker.
 An Analysis of EDF Schedulability on a Multiprocessor.
       IEEE Transactions on Parallel and Distributed Systems, vol. 16, no. 8, pp 760-768, 2005.